Questions & Answers

 What is the typical person like who moves to a Latin American country?
 Someone who doesn't mind less conveniences in exchange for the reasons they move there.
 Normally they're at least somewhat exceptional and willing to take risks to realize the changes they want in life.

 What do think about some of the mostly highly advertised overseas southern locations?
-Well, I've been to the Panama islands, Bocas del Toro, and to the Panama mountain retreat, Boquete, and wouldn't want to live in either place.
+Well, I've been to the two nice cities in Ecuador and they are so high up in the mountains that some people can't get enough oxygen to breathe.
+And they are cold and rainy.
+I've also been to the Panama islands, Bocas del Toro, and to the Panama mountain retreat, Boquete, and wouldn't want to live in either place.
 Why?
 Because there's nothing there (civilization-wise).
 They're a buyers nightmare.
 And Boquete is so overclouded and rains so much I'm sure I'd commit suicide to escape the depression.
 People dream of island escapes but once they're there for a few weeks all the nothingness gets to them.
 Which is why I like it here.
 Not too much stuff, and not too little.
-Anything else I need I cheaply import from the US by Skybox (click here to read more).
+Anything else I need I cheaply import from the US by Netbox (click here to read more).
 About Brazil, all the cities are horridly oversized and choking on their own auto exhaust.
 No thank you.
-About Argentina, their economy crashed but they are recovering.
+About Argentina, their economy is always crashing.
 Besides that they are a very snobbish people who will criticize you even if they don't know you.
 Very arrogant.
 Click here to read about other countries.

 Is it easy to make friends there?
 Much much easier than in 1st world countries but still the people have an exterior coldness to them that quickly melts away when they see you are a sincere person that just wants to chat.
 Since the women are so beautiful, the men are always trying to get sexual favors from them, so as a result they seem to be cold.
 But when they realize you aren't a wolf then a smile and warmth comes to their faces and it's not hard at all to also get them to laugh with you.
 But they may be very reluctant to invite you to their home to meet their family because they may be ashamed of their house.